ni/measurement-plugin-labview/Source/Example Measurements/DMM Measurement/HAL Workflow/Detailed_HAL_Workflow_in_MLink.md

       2. Get Provided Interface and Service Class.vi
       3. Close MeasurementLink Session.vi
    2. Overriding methods from `Instrument type` base class
-      1. Initialize
-      2. Configure
-      3. Measure
+      1. Configure, Measure and so on (Methods varies for each instrument types).